ki3ani/ki3ani/README.md

 ### Software-Engineer

 - 🔭 I’m currently working on: __Fullstack Development__
-- My Stack: Python,SQL,JavaScript,AWS
+- 🧑🏾‍💻My Stack: __Python,SQL,JavaScript,AWS__
-- ⚡ Fave Qoute: If you have a theory, you must try to explain what’s good and what’s bad about it equally.
+- ⚡Fave Qoute: If you have a theory, you must try to explain what’s good and what’s bad about it equally.
 In science, you learn a kind of standard integrity and honesty.

 <br/>